-Another anecdote: "Boy, you don't understand," said a favorite aunt, upon being informed by a teenage Desani that he would go to Great Britain and become famous.
-"You don't even know English.")
-In fact, Desani ran away from home several times, ultimately arriving in Great Britain, penniless and without English, at age 17.
+Another anecdote: "Boy, you don't understand," young Desani was told by a favorite aunt, upon being informed that the 17-year-old would go to England and become famous, "you don't even know English," In fact, Desani ran away from home several times, ultimately arriving in Great Britain, penniless and without English, at age 17.

-After a chilled-to-the-bone first winter (he stuffed newspaper into an overcoat to keep warm), Desani quite quickly became a sensation among London intellectuals of the day.
-Attractive, brilliant, charismatic, articulate, and supremely confident young Desani was sponsored to self-study at national libraries.
-Both formally and informally he was often called upon to explain India and the Orient to ruling class of the British Empire.
+After a chilled-to-the-bone first winter in London (he stuffed newspaper into an overcoat to keep warm), Desani quite quickly became a sensation among London intellectuals of the day.
+Attractive, brilliant, charismatic, articulate, and supremely confident the young Indian was sponsored to self-study at national libraries.
+Over the next several decades, formally and informally, he was often called upon to explain India and "the Orient" to the ruling class of the British Empire.

-A loner with a knack for garnering attention and enthusiasm from strangers, Desani was so often interrupted by neighbors wanting to engage him in conversation that he borrowed 5 pounds for each, returning the loan only when he was ready to move.
+A loner with a knack for attracting attention and generating enthusiasm among strangers, Desani was so often interrupted by rooming house neighbors wanting to engage him in conversation that he borrowed 5 pounds for each, returning the loan only when he was ready to move.
 After he got his own apartment he procured a (hopefully) unused coffin to sleep in.

-Before World War II Desani traveled frequently between Britain and India, its largest colony.
-In England, he experimented with his adopted language, lectured (the most famous being a series called "India Invites"), and even took bit parts in movies produced in the U.K. When in India he worked as a stringer for British journals, took a stint as headmaster at the same grammar school he had once been nearly thrown out of and, on occasion collecting debts for his family.
+Before World War II Desani traveled often between Britain and India, its largest colony.
+In England, he experimented with his adopted language, lectured (the most famous being a series called "India Invites"), and even took bit parts in movies produced in the U.K. When in India he worked as a stringer for British newspapers, took a stint as headmaster at the same grammar school he had once been nearly thrown out of and, on occasion traveled the countryside with a servant, collecting debts for his family.

-During World War II, Desani lived entirely in London where he worked as BBC-sponsored lecturer.
-His experiments with English gelled around a lengthy literary effort which he called "a gesture", since it didn't much fit in any other category.
-But, as Desani dryly observed in his introduction to All About H. Hatterr, there was no market for gestures, only for novels.
-As he would later learn, even the market for gestures described as novels was modest.
+Through the war Desani lived in London, where he worked as BBC-sponsored lecturer.
+When not otherwise engaged, he also experimented with his newly adopted language.
+These efforts eventually gelled around a lengthy literary effort which he dubbed a gesture, as it didn't well into other categories.
+Sadly, as Desani dryly observed in his introduction to All About H. Hatterr, there was no market for gestures, only for novels.
+Later he learned that even the market for gestures described as novels was modest.

 Hatterr made grand fun of all manner of social structure, stricture, status, religious instruction, and language itself, English and its bastardized stepchild Indian English.
 Yet the book also offered glimpses of a man seeking to interpret the human condition — despite its obvious shortcomings — as having — if not a higher purpose — at least a trajectory.